borkdude/blog/posts/reagami.md

 Date: 2025-10-24
 Tags: clojure, squint, clojurescript, reagent

-Recently I've been excited by [Eucalypt](https://github.com/chr15m/eucalypt), a Reagent-clone in pure [Squint](https://github.com/squint-cljs/squint).
+Recently I've been excited about [Eucalypt](https://github.com/chr15m/eucalypt), a Reagent-clone in pure [Squint](https://github.com/squint-cljs/squint).
 For those who don't know Squint, it is a CLJS dialect that re-uses JS features as much as possible.
 Maps and vectors compile directly to objects and arrays for example.
-The standard library mimics that of Clojure(Script) and collections, although they are mutable in JS, are treated immutably via shallow-copying.
+The standard library mimics that of Clojure(Script).
+Collections, although they are mutable in JS, are treated immutably via shallow-copying.
 You can build small apps in Eucalypt starting at about 9kb gzip.
 When looking at the code, I wondered if we could make an ultra-simple Reagent-like library with less